chromaxyz/reflex/docs/IMPLEMENTERS.md

 - It is assumed that functions tagged as `reentrancyAllowed` **CAN** be re-entered and are safe to be re-entered as they are limited by their scope to a trusted set of contracts as defined through the Reflex framework.
 - It is assumed that functions tagged as `nonReentrant` and `nonReadReentrant` **CAN NOT** be re-entered.
 - It is assumed that there **CAN NOT** be a malicious actor who implements a `Module` with storage side-effects in the `Dispatcher`.
 If this is compromised in any way all state inside of the `Dispatcher` can be manipulated or corrupted.
+- It is assumed that Solidity's ABI decoder remains tolerant of extra trailing data and will continue to ignore it.

 ## Acknowledgements